PRC-Data-Challenge-2024/team_mindful_donkey/README.md

 The training RMSE for this model was 2036, the cross-validation RMSE was 2753 and the test RMSE was 2749.

-## Clean up data and finalize stage II features
+### Clean up data and finalize stage II features

+## Applying the model to a single flight